PrismLauncher/prismlauncher.org/src/wiki/getting-started/controller-support.md

 Within the in-game controls menu, you may need to change the "Mode" setting to **Controller**, in order for the game to respond to input from the gamepad.

+### For Minecraft Versions 1.18.1+

+Since LambdaControls got deprecated, someone decided to fork it and update it.

+In fact, here we're recommending [MidnightControls](https://github.com/TeamMidnightDust/MidnightControls).

+It's an updated fork of LambdaControls.

+To install this mod on PolyMC, download it directly [from their GitHub releases](https://github.com/TeamMidnightDust/MidnightControls/releases) and drag-and-drop the jar in PolyMC.

 ## Forge

 For Minecraft 1.12.2 to 1.18.2 we recommend the **Controllable** mod.